I feel like a fraud. How can I be working on a visual project but have no images to show for it?

 Maybe it was those teenage years making ceramics.
 Everything began monochrome.
 The form was all important.
 The colour came as a final layer.

-This stage of my process is fundamentally a white, textured surface.
-And it's extremely hard to photograph in a way that makes it interesting for people to look at online.
+This stage of my process is often just a white, textured surface.
+It's extremely hard to photograph in a way that makes it interesting for people to look at online.